 She had marched straight over to her desk when the elevator doors opened, ready to get to work.
-An amazing idea for her article had popped into her head during class (if only she could remember what it was now) , and she wanted to prepare an awesome pitch to convince DJ then, so that she could have her article finished and printed the very next day.
-Very un-Amandaish of her, but hey, every girl has her day right?
-Anyway…she reached her desk, and it all went downhill from there.
-As soon as she sat down in her chair, her oh-so-comfy chair…she started to feel a little funny.
+An amazing idea for her article had popped into her head during class (if only she could remember what it was now) , and she had wanted to prepare an awesome pitch to convince DJ then, so that she could have her article finished and printed the very next day.
+VERY un-Amandaish of her, but hey, every girl has her day right?
+Anyway…when she reached her desk, it had all went downhill from there.
+As soon as she'd sat down in her chair, her oh-so-comfy chair…she'd started to feel a little funny.
 Not ha-ha funny, more like…weird funny.
 Her eyelids felt heavy and more than once her head drooped and she jerked it up abruptly, not remembering when her head had started drooping in the first place.
 During one of these moments, she jerked her head up to meet a page full of words on her laptop screen, or so she thought.
 Assuming that somewhere along the line she'd managed to finish her pitch, she hit print and placed the paper on DJ's pitch tray without a second thought.
 Then, she packed up her stuff and practically raced to the elevator, overly eager to get home and in bed.

 "Amanda?
 Yoo-hoo!
 Earth to Amanda?"
 DJ said in annoyance.

 "Amanda did you hear a word I just said?"

 DJ sighed and pinched the bridge of her nose.
 After a long pause she spoke.
 "Amanda, you've been acting…well, you haven't exactly been yourself lately.
 Is there something you want to talk about?"